rmc-floater/websocket/README.md

 ## Interfaces

-There are two interfaces: `WSPumper` and `WSManager`.
+There are two interfaces: `Pumper` and `Manager`.
 The package provides example implementations, but consumers are free to implement their own.

-`WSPumper` is responsible for reading (writing) messages from (to) the client and invoking the callbacks on the client messages, which are assumed to be of type `[]byte`.
+`Pumper` is responsible for reading (writing) messages from (to) the client and invoking the callbacks on the client messages, which are assumed to be of type `[]byte`.

-`WSManager` is really more of a convenience interface for managing client connections; you don't actually _need_ to use this, but it's helpful.
+`Manager` is really more of a convenience interface for managing client connections; you don't actually _need_ to use this, but it's helpful.

 ## Usage